 We’re told stashing money into our savings each month is a must.
 But how much are we supposed to be squirreling away, and why?

-A study* conducted in 2016 by the Money Advice Service (MAS), found that two-fifths of the population have less than £100 in savings.
+According to a study* by the Money Advice Service (MAS) in 2016, two-fifths of the population have less than £100 in savings.

 What’s the magic number?

 It may seem ambitious to be able to put away 20% of our post-tax income each month, but the truth is it’s a good target.
 And if you want to know how this could fit in with the rest of your spending, the 50/20/30 ratio has been cited as a good rule of thumb…

 50% for essentials: These are your fixed monthly costs, from rent or mortgage repayments to electricity, water rates, gym memberships and even Netflix (all the basics!).
 You may feel that your essentials total a lot more than 50% of your income, but read on…

 20% for your financial future: This could include everything from emergency savings to your pension pot and investments.